peterhinch/micropython-micropower/README.md

 These notes describe some general points in achieving minimum power draw from Pyboard based systems.
 A circuit design and PCB layout are offered for achieving this when the Pyboard is used with external chips or modules; it was specifically designed for the e-paper display and the NRF24L01 radio, but it could readily be used with other devices.
+Some calculations are presented suggesting limits to the runtimes that might be achieved from various types of batteries.

+## Use cases

+I have considered two types of use case.
+The first is a monitoring application which periodically wakes, reads some data from a sensor then returns to standby.
+At intervals it uses an NRF24L01 radio to send the accumulated data to a remote host.
+The second is a remote display using the NRF24L01 to acquire data from a remote host and an e-paper display to enable this to be presented when the Pyboard is in standby.
+In either cae the Pyboard might be battery powered or powered from a power constrained source such as solar voltaic cells.

+## Standby mode

-When in standby mode the current drawn by the MPU drops to some 4uA.
-The Pyboard as a whole draws typically 30uA largely owing to the onboard LDO voltage regulator which cannot (without surgery) be disabled.
+To achieve minimum power the code must be deigned so that the Pyboard spends the majority of its time in standby mode.
+In this mode the current drawn by the MPU drops to some 4uA.
+The Pyboard draws about 30uA largely owing to the onboard LDO voltage regulator which cannot (without surgery) be disabled.
 A typical application will use code along these lines: